RQC-HU/sum_dirac_dfcoef/README.md

   (e.g) --decimal=3 → print orbital with 3 decimal places (0.123, 2.456, ...).
   range: 1-15

+- --ignore-ml

+  Ignore the magnetic quantum number label.
+  This option is useful when you want to sum the coefficients of the same atomic orbital except for the magnetic quantum number label.

 - -a, --all-write

   Print all kramers pairs(Positronic and Electronic).